SunitRoy2703/Rough/README.md

 ## Next Steps
-The TFLite model for BertNLClassifier API is not ready yet, when it's ready it will be integrated to the Text Classification Android Example, and we may also redesign the app have separate Android library modules of Task API and Interpreter to show both of the implementation.
+The TFLite model for BertNLClassifier API is not available yet (TFLite team is working on it), when it becomes available it will be integrated into the Text Classification Android Example, and we may also redesign the app to have separate Android library modules of Task API and Interpreter to show both of the implementations.

 ## Other Contributions